 First, make sure there is a distinct area, button, or link where consumers can find immediate assistance.
 Or they should be able to get in touch with someone who can respond to their queries.
 You can include a FAQ or chatbots, etc., for this.

 Another way is to give your curious but reluctant users a different viewpoint.
-If a free trial isn’t your primary call to action, providing a demo could assist you in catching users who are still debating.
+If a free trial isn’t your primary call to action, providing a interactive demo could assist you in catching users who are still debating.
 As an alternative, you may offer case studies from other clients.

 Hope for the Best; Prepare for the Optimization